• Sign In

 • when using the Setup Kubernetes Schemas command

 This information is based on my experience setting up the language server (which I didn't write).
-If you find it is doing something not described above please fill out an Issue, I want this information to be as accurate and informative as possible.

 Install